 Does it seem like your hard-earned paycheck isn’t stretching as far as it should be?
-Fortunately, there are a few changes you can make in how you earn and spend your money that can help you keep more of your paycheck in your pocket.
+Fortunately, there are a few changes you can make in how you earn and spend your money that can help you save more of your paycheck.
 From decreasing the deductions taken out of your check to making small life changes to spend less and save more, we’re rounding up the best ways to hold on to more of your cash.

-Click through for tips and tricks to make your money stretch, such as utilizing tech services offered by your bank.
+Click through for tips and tricks to make your money stretch — that don’t require much effort.